-For the year ended December 31, 2014, net realized losses on investments were \$17.0 million resulting from realized losses on investments in one non-control/non-affiliate portfolio company and one affiliate portfolio company, which were partially offset by realized gains on investments in six non-control/non-affiliate portfolio companies and one affiliate portfolio company.
-For the year ended December 31, 2013, the total realized gain on investments was \$30.6 million, which consisted of realized gains on investments in a control portfolio company and realized gains on investments in five non-control/non-affiliate portfolio companies.
+For the year ended December 31, 2014, net realized losses on investments were \$17.0 million resulting from realized losses on investments in one noncontrol/non-affiliate portfolio company and one affiliate portfolio company, which were partially offset by realized gains on investments in six noncontrol/non-affiliate portfolio companies and one affiliate portfolio company.
+For the year ended December 31, 2013, the total realized gain on investments was \$30.6 million, which consisted of realized gains on investments in a control portfolio company and realized gains on investments in five non-control/nonaffiliate portfolio companies.

 During the year ended December 31, 2014, we recorded a net change in unrealized appreciation on investments of \$13.3 million attributable to (i) the reversal of net unrealized depreciation on investments of \$11.0 million related to the exit or sale of investments, resulting in unrealized appreciation, (ii) net unrealized depreciation of \$0.8 million on debt investments and (iii) net unrealized appreciation of \$3.1 million on equity investments.
-During the year ended December 31, 2013, we recorded net unrealized depreciation of \$22.2 million attributable to (i) the reversal of net unrealized appreciation on investments of \$14.6 million related to the exit or sale of investments, resulting in unrealized depreciation, (ii) net unrealized depreciation of \$6.8 million on debt investments and (iii) net unrealized depreciation of \$0.8 million on equity investments.
+During the year ended December 31, 2013, we recorded net unrealized depreciation of \$22.2 million attributable to (i) the reversal of net unrealized appreciation on investments of \$14.6 million related to the exit or sale of investments, resulting in unrealized depreciation, (ii) net unrealized depreciation of \$6.8 million on debt investments and (iii) net unrealized depreciation, (ii) net unrealized depreciation of \$6.8 million on debt investments and (iii) net unrealized depreciation of \$6.8 million on debt investments.